natty1712/Holiday/AndroidUpdate.txt

-Fullscreen Scrolling - Hide the top bar when scrolling down
+Suggestion Insert Button - Insert a search suggestion into the URL bar by pressing a button on the right of it